 Enhance oral care outcomes

-By catching active caries early, this allows a tissue preserving approach to caries management.
+By catching active caries lesions early, allows a tissue preserving approach to caries management.

 Align standard of care

 Delivers clinical consistency through an objective visual read-out at active demineralization sites.
-Allows for standardization of detection and preventative treatment approaches.
+Allows for standardization of detection and preventive treatment approaches.

 Mangum J et al. (2010) Surface Integrity Governs the Proteome of Hypomineralized Enamel.
 J Dent Res 89(10):1160-1065.